A Celestial Gem through the Ages

 • Confidence and Communication

-Modern lapis jewelry like “Star Dream” rings or “Golden Horizon” pendants blend ancient symbolism with contemporary design.
+Modern jewelry, such as “Star Dream” rings or “Golden Horizon” pendants, blends ancient symbolism with contemporary design.

 Afghani Necklace : Lapis Lazuli